peleduri/sparta/docs/MULTI_ORG_SCANNING.md

 - Verify GitHub App has access to all specified organizations
 - Check that `GITHUB_ORGS` contains valid organization names
 - Ensure GitHub App has required permissions (Contents: Read, Metadata: Read)
+- Verify the GitHub App is installed on all target organizations

+### Token Generation Fails for Some Organizations

+- **Symptom**: Warning messages like "GitHub App not installed on {org-name}"
+- **Solution**:
+  1. Go to the organization's settings
+  2. Navigate to GitHub Apps → Installed GitHub Apps
+  3. Install the Sparta GitHub App on that organization
+  4. Ensure it's installed on "All repositories" (not just selected repos)
+  5. Re-run the workflow

+### Some Organizations Not Scanned

+- Check workflow logs for token generation errors
+- Verify each organization in `GITHUB_ORGS` has the app installed
+- Review the "Generate per-org tokens" step output for specific errors

 ### Batching Not Working